lost coast backpacking

 You'll find most of the info you need to prepare for your trip on this page, but we'll email you the week of the trip with final details about our any final updates, carpools, and bios from the other rad ladies who'll be joining you.

-We'll be sleeping in one established backcountry campsite (Bear Hollow Camp) on our first night, and in one true backcountry site on our second night.
-On our second night, we can pitch our tents wherever we want to within the bounds of Leave No Trace principles (more than 200 feet away from trails and water, in spots that already look impacted).
+We'll be sleeping right next to the beach in true backcountry campsites!
+We can pitch our tents wherever we want to within the bounds of Leave No Trace principles (more than 200 feet away from trails and water, in spots that already look impacted).
 We'll gather water from streams and purify it for drinking, and dig holes in the ground to poop in.

-Lunch / dinner on Friday, breakfast / lunch / dinner on Saturday, and breakfast / lunch on Sunday will be provided.
+Lunch & dinner on Day 1, breakfast, lunch & dinner on Day 2 (and Day 3 for 4-day trips), and breakfast & lunch on the final day will be provided.
 The group will share in cooking and cleanup responsibilities.
-Please arrive on Friday with breakfast and coffee already in your bellies!
+Please arrive on Day 1 with breakfast and coffee already in your bellies!

 We’ll eat tasty hot meals for breakfast and dinner.
 Each Maven will create her own ‘snack bag’ at the start of the trip, with dried fruit, nuts, chocolate, jerky, granola bars, etc. To keep our energy up, we’ll snack throughout the day on trail, rather than having a single lunch meal.
 We’ll have more than enough snacks for you (think: bars, nuts, dried fruit, jerky for meat eaters) but if you’ve got any favorite trail treats, feel free to bring them.

-- Day Three: 3.7 total miles from Gitchell Creek to our cars at Black Sands Beach trailhead, all on the beach.
+Day Three: 5.1 total miles from Buck Creek to our cars at Black Sands Beach trailhead, all on the beach.

 The Lost Coast is black bear country, and Trail Mavens takes every precaution when traveling in bear habitat by storing food, drinks, toiletries, and trash in bear-resistant containers.